nearform/commentami/README.md

 ### Database support

 Comments requires an instance of Postgres (version 9.5+) to function correctly.
 For simplicity, a preconfigured `docker-compose` file has been provided.
-To run:
+To run it:

 ```
-cd packages/comments-backend-core
 docker-compose up
 ```